Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Related Works

 Set-based operators treat inputs as unordered point sets and aggregate features in a permutation-invariant way.
 PointNet~\citep{qi2017pointnet} employs such global set operators for spatial communication, with PointNet++~\citep{qi2017pointnet++} adding hierarchical pooling to recover some notion of locality, but permutation invariance still makes it difficult to capture oriented local geometry.
 Attention mechanisms~\citep{vaswani2017attention} provide a more expressive global operator by learning pairwise weights via key-query matching, and have been adapted to point clouds and other spatial domains~\citep{zhao2021point}.
 However, global attention is computationally expensive for high-resolution spatial data and typically relies on downsampling or windowing, while local attention variants tend to lose long-range interactions and require additional positional encodings to represent geometry faithfully.

 Differential operators on meshes have recently been used as spatial operators in neural networks, with promising robustness to discretization.
-DiffusionNet~\citep{sharp2022diffusionnet} uses heat diffusion on manifolds, DeltaConv~\citep{wiersma2022deltaconv} applies gradient and divergence operators to scalar and vector features, and PoissonNet~\citep{maesumi2025poissonnet} incorporates a Poisson solver to give each layer global spatial support.
-These methods generalize well across discretizations because differential operators are less sensitive to mesh tessellation, allowing networks to learn continuous representations rather than grid-specific features.
-However, they still rely on mesh or graph structures to define the operators, which limits their applicability to particle-based systems.
+DiffusionNet~\citep{sharp2022diffusionnet} uses heat diffusion on manifolds, DeltaConv~\citep{wiersma2022deltaconv} applies gradient and divergence operators to scalar/vector features, and PoissonNet~\citep{maesumi2025poissonnet} incorporates a Poisson solver to give each layer global spatial support.
+These methods generalize well across discretizations because differential operators are robust to mesh tessellation, allowing networks to learn continuous representations rather than grid-specific features.
+However, they still rely on connectivity to define the operators, which limits their applicability to particle-based systems.

 Smoothed Particle Hydrodynamics (SPH)~\citep{gingold1977smoothed,lucy1977numerical} provides a mesh-free way to approximate differential operators via kernel-weighted sums over neighboring particles.
-Compared to other mesh-free schemes such as GMLS~\citep{mirzaei2012generalized}, SPH avoids matrix inversion, which simplifies implementation and improves numerical stability in both forward and backward passes; see \citet{koschier2022survey} for a comprehensive overview.
+Compared to other mesh-free schemes such as GMLS~\citep{mirzaei2012generalized}, SPH avoids matrix inversion, which simplifies implementation and improves numerical stability.
+See \citet{koschier2022survey} for a comprehensive overview on SPH methods.
 Previous work that combines SPH with neural networks uses SPH within differentiable simulators, mainly for fluid modeling and control~\citep{schenck2018spnets,toshev2024jax,winchenbach2025diffsph}.
 In contrast, NPA employ SPH as a mesh-free perception operator within an NCA-style iterative local update rule, enabling diverse self-organizing behaviors beyond fluid dynamics.

 SPH is a radial basis function (RBF) approach to mesh-free numerical method for PDEs.
 RBF interpolation has been used with neural network as RBF networks~\citep{broomhead1988radial}, later used in deep learning~\citep{hryniowski2019deeplabnet} and neural field representation~\citep{chen2023neurbf}.
 However, RBF networks utilize RBF interpolation only for point-wise nonlinearity, while NPA use SPH method for spatial message passing between nodes, allowing deeper understanding of spatial relations in data.